Course Number: MTH 98

 - Model and fit specific data to graphs

-- Compute and interpret standard deviation, means, median, and weighted means, normal distribution
+- Compute and interpret standard deviation, mean, median, weighted mean, and normal distribution